xwero/idable-queries-core/README.md

 ### replaceParametersInQuery

-Replaces the parameter placeholders where the data isn't matched by query placeholder.
+Replaces the parameter placeholders where the data isn't matched by the query placeholders.
 `:Arr:Test` will become `(:Arr:Test_0,:Arr:Test_1)` when used in the PDO package.
 The number of placeholders is based on the data in the `IdableParameterCollection`.

 A `$placeholderTransformer` closure can be added to make sure the placeholders don't contain characters the database doesn't recognize.

+Returns a `DirtyQuery` instance or false when there are no query changes.

 Used by the database packages.